summaryInfo/nsst/README.md

 See Emulation section of TODO for not yet implemented escape sequences.

 Works well with [Iosevka](https://github.com/be5invis/Iosevka) font.
 (Set font spacing to -1 it it feels to wide.)
-Multiple fonts could be loaded by enumerating them in parameter:
+Multiple fonts could be loaded by enumerating them in parameter like:

     Nsst.font: Iosevka-13:style=Thin,MaterialDesignIcons-13